beothorn/javaflame/README.md

 `java -javaagent:javaAgent.jar=detailed,log:NONE,out:C:/graphs -jar yourApp.jar`

-Anything without exclusions will generae a lot of data.
+Anything without exclusions will generate lots of data.
 Either it will not render or you will need to filter it first.

 ## Arguments